halstar/pyrsc/README.md

 ```
 From the input .dat file analysis, this will delete all ROMs tagged with a date prior 1996.

-### Delete all ROMs with description/manufacturer matching patterns
+### Delete all ROMs with description/manufacturer/comment matching patterns

 Call pyrsc like this:
 ```
 python3 pyrsc.py --roms-dir=~/myRoms --dat-file=mame.dat --del-if-description-has "*broken* *bootleg* *hack* *demo* *prototype*"
 python3 pyrsc.py --roms-dir=~/myRoms --dat-file=mame.dat --del-if-manufacturer-has "*hack* *bootleg*"
+python3 pyrsc.py --roms-dir=~/myRoms --dat-filemame.dat  --del-if-comment-has "*issue* *demo* *hack* *incomplete* *imperfect*"
 ```
-From the input .dat file analysis, this will delete all ROMs which description/manufacturer attributes matches the any the input patterns.
+From the input .dat file analysis, this will delete all ROMs which description/manufacturer/comment attributes match the any the input patterns.

 Consider this MAME database file extract:
 ```